thefork-widgets/HeaderFooter/README.md

-Elimina cabecera e invierte color icono footer
+Remove header and invert color footer icon

 Paste css and js in TFM -> GoogleAnalytics